Please turn off any roger beeps in your radio because the repeaters produce a courtesy tone for end of transmission. Thank You

 The repeater is a GE Master II repeater with an NHRC repeater controller with remote base on board.

-KK4TD-MMDVM (MultiMode Digital Voice Modem) (Will ID as W4HPL)
+KK4TD-MMDVM (MultiMode Digital Voice Modem) (D-Star is W4HPL)

-MMDVM is a system for DMR, P25, D-Star and Yaesu System Fusion.
+MMDVM is a system for Analog, DMR, P25, D-Star and Yaesu System Fusion.

 You need to use Color Code(CC) 1.